ThePhenomenon1/ThePhenomenon1/README.md

 * Authentication system

 <br>
-* tRPC for Type-safe APIs
+* MULIT-TENANCY and tRPC for Type-safe APIs

 \
 \